All you need to get into UK Universities to study degrees in The Built Environment or Construction

 UK ENIC (formerly UK NARIC) Statement of Comparability

-If you already hold qualifications that were studied outside the UK, your university may wish to see a Statement of Comparability to exempt you from GCSE or Level 2 credits entry requirements.
+If you already hold qualifications that were studied outside the UK, your university may wish to see a Statement of Comparability to check that the qualifications you have meet their entry requirements.
 UK ENIC can be contacted through enic.org.uk.

 Work experience, specific skills and specialist knowledge